jules2689/trudeau/docs/2020-04-21/trudeau.md

 But COVID-19 is putting a tremendous amount of pressure on those organisations because more people need help.
 Back in March, one United Way partner in Winnipeg made and distributed 1475 emergency kits for families, seniors and homeless people in just five days.
 They had to change services because of the rules that everyone has to follow to keep each other safe.
-Here in Ottawa there are a number of organisations focused on serving isolated seniors.
+Here in Ottawa, there are a number of organisations focused on serving isolated seniors.
 Usually they have day programme where seniors can socialize, participate in activities, eat well and maintain a connection to their community.
 That is no longer possible because of COVID-19 so organisations are now delivering meals and providing support via phone.
-In Toronto Tropicana community services is now helping vulnerable youth access their COVID-19 benefits.
+In Toronto, Tropicana community services is now helping vulnerable youth access their COVID-19 benefits.
 It takes resources to make these adjust.
 S, resources these groups don't have because they're spread so thin trying to help as many people as possible.
 So to support charities and nonprofits in their important work, our government is setting up a $350 million emergency community support fund. a portion of these funds will go directly to smaller, independent front line organisations and the rest will flow through national organisations like the United Way community foundations Canada and the red cross that can get funds to local organisations and vulnerable people quickly.
 This is money for things like training volunteers, increasing at-home deliveries for seniors or driving people with disabilities to appointments.
 With this fund, we're giving more resources to charities and nonprofits so they can adapt to the new realities and difficulties brought on by this pandemic.